Thermal Effects on High-Powered Ballistic Movements

 This video from our PNAS paper shows two feedings by a single Chamaeleo calyptratus at 15ºC (lower) and 35ºC (upper) showing similar projection performance yet different retraction performance.

 Further research on this topic in the Deban Lab has since examined this interaction in other taxa and found similar results.
-Recently I finished working with Dr. Deban, and Nicholas Larghi looking at this interaction in a plethodontid salamander (Eurycea guttolineata), the results of which were recently published in the Journal of Experimental Biology.
+This included work with Dr. Deban, and Nicholas Larghi looking at this interaction in a plethodontid salamander (Eurycea guttolineata), the results of which were published in the Journal of Experimental Biology.